KonradHoeffner/rickview/README.md

 Alternatively, you can compile it for your own platform with `cargo install rickview`.
 Or you can clone [the repository](https://github.com/konradhoeffner/rickview) and then `cargo build`.
 This requires you to install [Rust including Cargo](https://www.rust-lang.org/tools/install).
-I recommend installing Rust via `rustup`, especially on Ubuntu, because `apt install cargo` may install an old version and not work correctly with RickView.
-On Arch Linux however, both `pacman -S rustup` and `pacman -S rust` worked in my testing as the Rust package was much more current and does not require a separate step of choosing between stable and unstable rust.

-### Toolchain
-The "hdt" feature, which is enabled by default, requires the nightly toolchain.

 ## Configure
 Default configuration is stored in `data/default.toml`, which you can override with a custom `data/config.toml` or environment variables.